GSA/digitalgov.gov/content/guide/performance/methodology.md

   - Varvy SEO tool - https://varvy.com/
   - Gtmetrix - https://gtmetrix.com/
 3. After looking at the failed criteria reported by each tool, we compiled the results into a single Excel sheet.
-4. We grouped the issues that we found on 15 or more sites into the five categories covered in this article, which are listed in order of most occurrences (JavaScript) to least occurrences (pop-ups).
+4. We grouped the issues that we found on 15 or more sites into the four categories covered in this guide, which are listed in order of most occurrences (JavaScript) to least occurrences (caching).